SL Green Realty Corp. (SLG) Shares Down Despite Recent Market Volatility

 Conclusion

-In a nutshell, SL Green Realty Corp.
-(SLG) has experienced a bad performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+In conclusion, SL Green Realty Corp.
+(SLG) has seen bad performance in recent times.
+Analysts have a bearish opinion on the stock, with some rating it as a “sell” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.